eric-fahendrena/locpm/README.md

 # you can also use option
 locpm install --save-dev pkg-x pkg-y@1.2.3

-# use --help option to view help
+# use the --help option to view help
 locpm --help
 ```